KohoVolit/api.parldata.eu/USAGE.rst

 Automatic tracking of changes
 =============================

 The API automatically tracks history of all properties that are expected to change value at least occasionally.
-If property value changes, the former value is automatically stored to the `changes` property that collects all changes within the item.
+If property value changes, the former value is automatically stored to the ``changes`` property that collects all changes within the item.
 A period of validity is stored together with the former value.

 The history we want to track is the *actual history* with periods when the former values were valid in the real world.
 Not the *change history* when the value was changed in our database.
-Nevertheless, in daily updated data both dates coincide - if a change was detected in source data today, it is assumed the value actually changed today.
+Nevertheless, in daily updated data both dates coincide – if a change was detected in source data today, it is assumed the value actually changed today.
 There is no other source to get the date of actual change from.

 Because of the above, when a change takes place the time period of the former value is set until yesterday by default.
-In case you want to simulate data update effective to a different date than today, set an explicit date in URL parameters by `effective_date=YYYY-MM-DD`.
+In case you want to simulate data update effective to a different date than today, set an explicit date in URL parameters by ``effective_date=YYYY-MM-DD``.

-If you need to *correct* an error in the data instead of *updating*, the change should not be logged to `changes`.
-Use `effective_date=fix` in that case and the change will not be logged.
+If you need to *correct* an error in the data rather than *update*, the change should not be logged to ``changes``.
+Use ``effective_date=fix`` in that case and the change will not be logged.

-For a reference of all properties with tracked history look for `track_changes` in the `schemas/` directory.
+For a reference of all properties with tracked history look for ``track_changes`` in the ``schemas/`` directory.

 Mirroring of referenced files
 =============================

-Some of the files or documents referenced in properties (person.image, organization.image) are mirrored and URL in the corresponding property is adjusted to point the local copy.
+Some of the files or documents referenced in properties (``person.image``, ``organization.image``) are mirrored and URL in the corresponding property is adjusted to point the local copy.
 Thus all the data are available even when the source website is offline, also older versions of the file are kept when the content changes.

 Document embedding
 ==================